CamelClarkson/ACSC/README.md

 ### Miller-Rabin Primality Test
 - [Algorithm](https://www.youtube.com/watch?v=p5S0C8oKpsM) to test if an integer is prime developed by Dr. Gary Miller and Dr. Michael Rain in the later 1970s
-- Here is some python code to perform the test
+- Here is some a template to get started
 ```python
 import argparse
 import random